CamStreamer/CamStreamerLib/doc/PlaneTrackerAPI.md

 ### getIcao(by, value, options?)

-Returns the ICAO code for a given registration or callsign.
+Returns the ICAO code (targetId) for a given registration or callsign.

 -   **Parameters:**